JackKRasmus-Vorrath/Machine-Learning_in_MATLAB/README.md

 # Machine-Learning_in_MATLAB
-Example Implementations of:
+Example Implementations of Regression and Classification using:

 Neural Networks,
-Regression Trees,
+Random Forest,
 Principal Component Analysis